CESARDELATORRE/MLNET-Posts/Posts/001-Running-MLNET-Models-in-ASPNETCore/Running-MLNET-Models-in-ASPNETCore.md

 SamplePrediction prediction = _modelEngine.Predict(sampleData);
 ```

 That's it.
 Very simple.
 A single line.
-The object _modelEngine will be injected in the controller's constructor or you custom class.
+The object _modelEngine will be injected into your WebAPI controller's constructor or into your custom class, so you just need to use it.

-Internally, it will be optimized so the object dependencies are cached and shared across Http requests with minimum overhead when creating those objects.
+Internally, it will be optimized so the object dependencies are cached and shared across Http requests with minimized overhead when creating those objects.

 # Background on scalable and multithreaded ASP.NET Core services and apps